 Yes, face yoga is a real thing.
-Many people say “black don’t crack” but let’s be honest, there are some of us who look like they’ve had a hard life and it shows up on their face.
-Instead of trying to get rid of wrinkles and sagging skin on your face later on life with surgery, Here’s a few facial yoga exercises that work just like regular yoga: tightening, lifting and firming muscles all in the right place.
+Many people say “black don’t crack” but let’s be honest, there are some of us who look like we’ve had a hard life and it shows up on our faces.
+Instead of trying to get rid of wrinkles and sagging skin on your face later on in life with surgery, Here are a few facial yoga exercises that work just like regular yoga: tightening, lifting and firming muscles all in the right place.

 1. The fish face

 Not to be confused with the duck face, the fish face involves puckering your lips out completely and then smiling such that the ‘O’ created between your lips while puckering is maintained.
 Then, suck in the ends of your lips in the gaps left between your upper and lower teeth; inhale slowly while doing so and then relax the posture while exhaling slowly.
 Repeat this about eight to ten times.

 2. The lion face

 As part of the lion face, you need to inhale deeply through your nose while simultaneously clenching your fists and tightening your facial muscles in sync with your breathing.
 Then, exhale slowly through your mouth while unclenching your fists and rolling out your tongue.
 Repeat this procedure about ten times.

 The puppet face concentrates on muscles slightly higher on the face, more specifically the cheek area (the earlier two exercises are more beneficial to muscles around the lip area).
 To do this exercise, smile such that as many teeth as possible are showing.

 Then, gently raise the muscles between your lips and cheeks with your fingertips such that you can feel the resistance.
 Repeat about three to five times.